Download: Wellspring Pharmacies privacy notice >>

 VI.
 Instructions for Revoking an Authorization:

 You may revoke an authorization to use or disclose your PHI, in writing, except: 1) to the extent that action has been taken in reliance on the authorization, or 2) if the authorization was obtained as a condition of obtaining insurance coverage and law provides the insurer with the right to contest a claim under the policy.
 Your written revocation must include the date of the authorization, the name of the person or organization authorized to receive the PHI, your signature and the date you signed the revocation.
-Written revocation should be sent to Wellspring Pharmacies, 7330 Shadeland Station, Suite 200, Indianapolis, IN 46256.
+Written revocation should be sent to Wellspring Pharmacies, 6626 East 75th St., Suite 405, Indianapolis, IN 46250.
 Such revocation will not be effective until received by Wellspring Pharmacies.

 VII.
 Effective Date: